amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/README.md

-# RNASeq tutorial for gene differential expression analysis
+# RNASeq tutorial for gene differential expression analysis and Funcrional enrichment analysis
-This tutorial is created for educational purposes.
+This tutorial is created for educational purposes and was presentated on Workshop organised by Dollar education https://www.dollareducation.org/home

 [DOI 10.13140/RG.2.2.26508.13443]( http://doi.org/10.13140/RG.2.2.26508.13443)